-There’s a new cafe in town and it is sure to impress even the most discerning of cafe-goers and foodies!
-Located in the sleepy small town of Robertson (5 mins from where we live) in the beautiful Southern Highlands of New South Wales, this brand new cafe (opened just yesterday in fact!) is so impressive you’d be forgiven if you forget where you are!
+There’s a new cafe in town and it’s sure to impress even the most discerning of cafe-goers and foodies!
+Moonacres Kitchen, located in the sleepy small town of Robertson (5 mins from where we live) in the beautiful Southern Highlands of New South Wales, is so impressive you’d be forgiven if you forget where you are!

 We attended the official opening last night, but got to really test-run it this morning when my husband and I took the kids for breaky.
-I managed to quickly snap a few pics for you all, although I didn’t have my tripod so not my best quality as I had to move fast because almost every table was full and as as soon as one table left, a new group entered and filled the empty tables.
-People were also coming in thick and fast to get take-away coffees of pastries so it was tricky to get interior shots!
+It was tricky to get interior shots as I didn’t have my tripod and had to move fast because people were coming in thick and fast, but I managed to get a few for you all to see!

-It’s modern, refined and inviting interiors impress from the moment you enter into the cafe.
-A beautiful counter serving a delicious assortment of enticing flaky pastries (the kind you’d usually find in places like Laurent bakery!) and freshly baked sourdough bread.
-Your eye then leads to a separate bar and counter where patrons can leisurely read the daily newspapers and sip on top-quality coffee (also an ideal spot to sit with a glass of wine if it’s, ahem, past lunchtime!).
+The fit out is very impressive.
+Modern, refined and inviting.
+From the moment you enter, a beautiful counter serving a delicious assortment of enticing flaky pastries (the kind you’d usually find at a top French bakery) and freshly baked sourdough bread.
+Your eye then leads to a separate bar and counter where patrons can leisurely read the daily newspapers and sip on top-quality coffee.
+It’s also an ideal spot to sit with a glass of wine if it’s, ahem, past lunchtime!

-Rich, warm woods, beautiful brass details, gleaming textured white tiles, contemporary lighting, a roaring slow combustion fire and aesthetically pleasing wood stack (tick, tick, tick!), as well as a full window view into the kitchen and the coolest meat display I’ve ever seen, are all aspects which will draw your eye!
+There’s rich, warm woods and parquet tables with beautiful brass details, gleaming textured white tiles, beautiful lighting, a roaring slow combustion fire and aesthetically pleasing wood stack (tick, tick, tick!).
+There’s also a full window view into the kitchen and the coolest meat display I’ve ever seen.

 This place is the real deal people, and I, for one, am feeling very lucky to have this new local cafe, filled with wonderful hospitality, exceptional food and farm-fresh quality produce, all encased in a venue with first-class interiors.